kelseyhightower/kubernetes-the-hard-way/docs/infrastructure.md

 > All machines will be provisioned with fixed private IP addresses to simplify the bootstrap process.

-To make our Kubernetes control plane remotely accessable a public IP address will be provisioned and assigned to a Load Balancer that will sit in front of the 3 Kubernetes controllers.
+To make our Kubernetes control plane remotely accessible, a public IP address will be provisioned and assigned to a Load Balancer that will sit in front of the 3 Kubernetes controllers.

 ## Create the Kubernetes Public IP Address